imchriskitchens/color-clipmarks/README.md

 - find me on twitter - @imchriskitchens

-## How To Use
+## Features

-- Paste a list of color codes in the textarea at the bottom of the page and click submit.
-- This will create a clickable box preview for each color provided and display them in a single grid.
-- You can view the color code for each element by clicking the box preview.
-- The color code will be displayed in the text box at the top of the page. (click to copy color code)
+* Hex Mode
-- Convert between Hexadecimal and RGB formats
+ - Converts all values to Hexadecimal

-**Hex-Mode Only**

-- Toogle UpperCase and LowerCase
+ - Toggle UpperCase and LowerCase values
-- Sort and remove duplicates
+ - Sort and remove duplicate values

+* RGB Mode
+ - Converts all values to RGB

+* HSL (Limited)
+ - Still early stage with a few bugs to work out, but currently offers the ability to convert HSL to (Hex or RGB)

 ## To Do

 - Code clean up
 - Additional support for HSL format
+- Import and export (*.txt*, *.json*, *.css*)
 - Local file storage
-- Import and export (*.txt*, *.json*, *.css*)
 - Create, share, and export palettes
 - Prototyping template previews